theos/theos.dev/docs/Variables.md

 - THEOS_LAYOUT_DIR (str)
   - File path for directory to house items to move onto the target's filesystem during install (default: $THEOS_PROJECT_DIR/layout/)
   - The containing directory structure is used as an install guide
-    - Exception to this is layout/DEBIAN/ which can be used to install Debian-related files
+    - Exception to this is $THEOS_LAYOUT_DIR/DEBIAN/ which is used to install Debian packaging related files
-      - Such files include a `control` file, which will get added to the `status` file (i.e. /var/lib/dpkg/status) on-device, and [maintainer scripts](https://wiki.debian.org/MaintainerScripts), which, after being run, will be placed in /var/lib/dpkg/info/.
+      - Such files include a [control](https://www.debian.org/doc/debian-policy/ch-controlfields.html) file, which will get added to the `status` file (i.e., /var/lib/dpkg/status) on-device, and [maintainer scripts](https://wiki.debian.org/MaintainerScripts), which, after being run, will be placed in /var/lib/dpkg/info/.

 - THEOS_LAYOUT_DIR_NAME (str)
   - Name for the layout directory (default: layout)